Navezjt/AI-Song-Of-Ice-And-Fire/README.md

 Self-imposed rules:
 - No human writing other than the prompts, obviously.
 - No paid tools.
+- I am not allowed to read any of the books in A Song of Ice and Fire, as I would be able to unnaturally guide the generation.

 Tools used:
 - ChatGPT: Outline generation and expansion.
 Writing.